The costs of assisted living can vary dramatically.

 Because assisted living communities may define and charge differently for ancillary and personal care services, comparing the costs of one community to another can be difficult.
 As some communities will charge a flat rate for a defined list of personal care services, other facilities' policies may charge a separate fee for each service.

-Birches Assisted Living and Memory Care believes in transparent.
+Birches Assisted Living and Memory Care believes in being transparent.
 And that includes transparency in pricing.
 In keeping with our commitment to authenticity and transparency, we disclose everything not included with rent and our policies on admittance and discharges within our contracts.

 3 Questions you need to ask about Assisted Living cost.